-Lumbini is 5 to 6 hours drive from Pokhara.
-It is possible to take the Deluxe tourist bus to Lumbini too.
+Lumbini is a 5 to 6 hours drive from Pokhara.
+It is possible to take the Deluxe Tourist Bus to Lumbini or from Lumbini to Chitwan or Kathmandu too, You can also take the 45 min flight from Lumbini to Kathmandu.
 Just Let Us know how we can help you to customize and make your tour to Lumbini wonderful.
-We will be more than happy to know your preference and or the style of travelling.
+We will be more than happy to know your preference and or the style of traveling.

-After the morning Breakfast in Pokhara, you will start our journey towards the most spiritual land of Buddhism, the birthplace of Lord Buddha, and one of the most important and famous UNESCO World Heritage sites of Nepal Via Tansen Palpa.
+After the morning breakfast in Pokhara, we will start our journey towards the most spiritual land of Buddhism, the birthplace of Lord Buddha, and one of the most important and famous UNESCO World Heritage sites of Nepal Via Tansen Palpa.